POSIMIR®(bupivacaine extended-release solution)

 POSIMIR is currently in Phase 3 clinical development and has not been approved by the FDA for marketing in the U.S. for any indication.

-DURECT currently holds the worldwide rights to develop and commercialize POSIMIR.
+DURECT holds worldwide commercialization rights to POSIMIR.

 There are risks and uncertainties associated with our business.
 Please see our most recent SEC filings (10-K or 10-Q) for a complete description of these risks and uncertainties, which are incorporated herein by reference.